cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-2018.md

 dtend: 2018-04-18 00:00:00
 ---

-### BDD Kickstart London is part of CukenFest London, our series of events in London over April 17th-20th.
-[Learn more](http://cukenfest.cucumber.io/)

-[Contact us](<mailto:sales@cucumber.io>) if you have any questions.

-# BDD Kickstart - 2 day BDD training
+## BDD Kickstart - 2 day BDD training

+**BDD Kickstart London will precede [CukenFest London](http://cukenfest.cucumber.io/), our BDD and Agile conference on April 19th-20th.**

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.